CyVerse-learning-materials/foss/docs/06_reproducibility_i.md

 tar -xvf nf_foss_tut.tar.gz
 ```

-We can now look at the decompressed directory structure by using `tree nf_foss_tut` (if you don not have `tree` installed, you can install it with `sudo apt-get tree`).
+We can now look at the decompressed directory structure by using `tree nf_foss_tut` (if you don not have `tree` installed, you can install it with `sudo apt-get tree` or `mamba install -c conda-forge tree`).

 ```
 .